AlephAlpha/Nekomata/doc/Builtins.md

 ### `pow` (`E`, `2 -> 1`)

-Raise a number to a non-negative integer power.
+Raise a number to a an power.

-Fails when the base is negative, or the exponent is not a non-negative integer.
+Fails when the exponent is not an integer.

 This function is automatically vectorized and fails when the two lists are of different lengths.